ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     If periodic boundary conditions are used in direction ``i``, then the default (i.e. if the range is not specified) range will be the simulation box, ``[geometry.prob_hi[i], geometry.prob_lo[i]]``.

 * ``<species_name>.injection_style`` (`string`)
-    Determines how the particles will be injected in the simulation.
+    Determines how the (macro-)particles will be injected in the simulation.
-    The number of macro-particles per cell is always given with respect to the coarsest level (level 0/mother grid), even if particles are then immediately moved to a refined path.
+    The number of particles per cell is always given with respect to the coarsest level (level 0/mother grid), even if particles are immediately assigned to a refined patch.

     The options are: